-If you're in that boat, here are the answers to the top 10 questions about secured credit cards.
+If you need to build credit, here are the answers to the top 10 questions about secured credit cards.

 1. What is a secured credit card?

 A secured card requires a cash collateral deposit that becomes the credit line for that account.
-For example, if you put $500 in the account; you can charge up to $500.
-You may be able to add to the deposit to add more credit, or sometimes a bank will reward you for good payment and add to your credit line without requesting additional deposits.
+For example, if you put $500 in the account, you can charge up to $500.
+You may be able to add to the deposit to extend your credit, or sometimes a bank will reward you for good payment and add to your credit line without requesting additional deposits.

 2. Where can I get a secured credit card?

-Check Bankrate.com's list of secured credit card issuers.
-If you're a credit union member, ask about a secured card there.
-About half of the nation's credit unions offer secured cards to their members and may offer lower interest rates and waive annual fees.
+Check Bankrate.com’s list of secured credit card issuers.
+If you’re a credit union member, ask about a secured card there.
+Many credit unions offer secured cards to their members and may offer lower interest rates and waive annual fees.

 3. What kind of charges will there be?

 This is where it pays to shop around.
-Look for a card that doesn't charge an application fee.
-Every secured card charges an annual fee, and they vary dramatically.
+Avoid any card that wants you to pay an application fee.
+Most secured cards do charge an annual fee, and they vary dramatically.
 Read the fine print.
-Some people have gotten secured cards and found their entire limit consumed with fees before they ever used the card.
+Some people have gotten secured cards and have seen their entire deposit (and credit limit) eaten up by fees before they ever used the card.

 4. How much money do I have to deposit?

 Again, the amount will vary by the card.
-Most are $300 to $500.
+Most allow minimum deposits of $300 or $500.
 Your credit limit will either be the amount of your deposit or some percentage above that amount.

 5. Do all banks offer secured credit cards?

-No. Linda Sherry, editorial director of Consumer Action, says her organization is seeing a trend in banking away from secured cards and toward unsecured cards with lower limits and higher interest rates and fees.
-Still, secured cards are a good choice -- and sometimes the only option -- for people who are just starting out or rebuilding after a major life event, such as a divorce, job loss or serious illness.
-In addition, some issuers only give secured cards to people who are new to credit -- not those who have already had one crack and blown it.
+No. Linda Sherry, director of national priorities at Consumer Action, says her organization is seeing a trend in banking away from secured cards and toward unsecured cards with lower limits and higher interest rates and fees.
+Still, secured cards are a good choice — and sometimes the only option — for people who are just starting out or rebuilding after a major life event, such as a divorce, job loss or serious illness.
+In addition, some issuers give secured cards only to people who are new to credit — not those who have already had one crack and blew it.